bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 And because of the marketing machinations, and don't get me wrong.
 I love Taproot.
 I'm happy we got Taproot.
-I love, all the stuff that it enables, but like there was not the like broad consensus that people think that they had because they were very comfortable, like delegating their technical opinions to other people.
+I love, you know, all the stuff that it enables, but like there was not the like broad consensus that people think that they had because they were very comfortable, like delegating their technical opinions to other people.

 NVK: 01:14:51